 The most straightforward choice is to simply leave your car in long-term storage and collect it when you return.
-Because stored vehicles can’t get in an accident and are less likely to be damaged, many insurance companies are more than willing to slash your auto premiums.
+Many insurance companies are more than willing to slash your auto premiums because stored vehicles can’t get in an accident and are less likely to be damaged.
 This is advantageous as you’ll retain coverage in the unlikely event that something does happen to your car while you’re gone.
 When you return, call the insurance company to reinstate your full policy.

 Another option is to transport your car overseas.
 This is typically only ideal if you’re facing a long-term or indefinite deployment as shipping a vehicle can be significantly more expensive than simply renting one in your destination country.
 Still, there are options available to you should you decide to go this route.
-USAA and Geico both offer worldwide auto insurance coverage and can help guide you through the process of relocating your vehicle.
+USAA and Geico both offer auto insurance coverage to military members stationed outside the U.S. and can help guide you through the process of relocating your vehicle.

 Discounts to look for